frapa/typpy/docs/specs/imports.md

 name is simply the file name, so the import algorithm works also in that case.

-Typy should evaluate the modules using the python interpreter to be able to resolve dynamic situations such as decorators adding methods to classes.
+Typpy should evaluate the modules using the python interpreter to be able to resolve dynamic situations such as decorators adding methods to classes.

-Typy should automatically filter only `.py` files from the list of files that have been passed as input.
+Typpy should automatically filter only `.py` files from the list of files that have been passed as input.
 This avoids trying to resolve non-python files.